MicrosoftDocs/azure-devops-docs/docs/artifacts/cargo/cargo-upstream-source.md

 Now that we have set up our project, configured a credential provider, and logged into our feed, we can begin consuming packages from upstream.
 Azure Artifacts saves a copy of any package you install from upstream to your feed.

-In this example, we will consume the `serde` crate, a serialization/deserialization framework:
+In this example, we'll consume the `serde` crate, a serialization/deserialization framework:

 1. Run the following command in your project directory to add the crate to your *cargo.toml*: